sfdx-isv/preview-2gp-version-settings/EXPERIMENT_1.md

-# Experiment One: Subscriber Apex Depending on 1GP
+# Experiment One: Subscriber Apex Depending on a 1GP

 This experiment demonstrates how Salesforce’s “Package Versions” feature affects subscriber Apex in first-generation managed packages (1GP).